lechium/Breezy/README.md

 This insanely simple application is explained below.

-AirDropHelper is a headless application (full fledged Application with a view controller heirarchy, just no visible icon on the home screen)
+as previously mentioned AirDropHelper is a headless application (full fledged Application with a view controller heirarchy, just no visible icon on the home screen)

 This is achieved by adding the following to the Info.plist file: